-- E-mail Carolyn with your name, email address, and telephone number.
+- E-mail Amanda with your name, email address, and telephone number.
 You will then be added to the Special Events Volunteer Email list.

 Guest chefs and guest speakers assists with Brainfood programs by serving as guest presenters who focus on a particular area of interest and/or expertise (scheduling is based upon availability).

 For more information please visit our “Be a Guest Chef” page.